rixx/books.rixx.de/data/reviews/isabel-fall/i-sexually-identify-as-an-attack-helicopter/index.md

     to the whole gender thing for people who would like to understand.
 - book: peter-watts/blindsight
   text: Another take on transhumanism.
+- book: antoine-de-saint-exupery/flight-to-arras
+  text: 'de Saint-Exupéry writes: "This mask through which I breathe.
+I am attached to the plane by a rubber tube as indispensable as an umbilical cord.
+The plane is plugged in to the circulation of my blood.
+Organs have been added to my being, and they seem to intervene between me and my heart."'
 review:
   date_read:
   - 2020-01-12